urvesh/html5-boilerplate/README.md

 Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
 Hundreds of developers have helped make the HTML5 Boilerplate what it is today.

-I accessed this README file on 9/16
+I accessed this README.md file on 9/16